efi-smirnov/ghes-workshop/README.md

 ### Prerequisites
-- GitHub.com account with the Enterprise owner role for a GitHub Enterprise Cloud instance.
+- GitHub.com account with the Enterprise owner role for a GitHub Enterprise Cloud instance (optional for GitHub Connect).
 - A valid GitHub Server license file.
 - Deployment and network permissions to one of the supported environ- ments (e.g. Azure, AWS, GCP, VMware ESXi).